1. Home

 Prevent dehydration

 Prevent dehydration by making sure you drink enough water every day.
-Drink more water when it is hot or when you are physically active.
+Drink more water during periods of intense heat or when you are physically active.

 Dehydration, even when it is mild, can have harmful effects on both adults and children.
 The effects of dehydration are: